AyushSinghAryan/youtube-clone-new/README.md

 ## 🚀 Features

-- 🔍 Search for videos using the YouTube Data API, using mongoDB , node js
+- 🔍 Search for videos using the YouTube Data API, using mongoDB , node js ,JWT authentication
 - 📺 Play videos directly within the app
 - 🎨 Clean and responsive UI using Tailwind CSS
-- ⚡ Fast and optimized performance
+- ⚡ Fast and optimized performance ,
 - 🌐 Client-side routing with React Router

 ---